section-engineering-education/engineering-education/articles/introduction-to-evolutionary-algorithms/index.md

 You can have look at the monkey's work [here](https://web.archive.org/web/20090318143423/http://www.vivaria.net/experiments/notes/publication/NOTES_EN.pdf)

-### Some Fascinating Outcomes of EA
+### Some fascinating outcomes of EA
 Evolutionary Algorithms are basically a means of asking the computer to think.
-Sometimes these have given rise to some totally out of the box solutions.
+Sometimes these have given rise to some totally out-of-the-box solutions.
 Have a look at some of these.
 These made me gape in awe!

 ![walk-without-legs](/engineering-education/introduction-to-evolutionary-algorithms/EA.gif)